By: Catherine H. Knott, Ph.D.

 A Simple Hobby with Ample Benefits

 In these difficult economic times, a hobby such as coin or stamp collecting provides a wonderful way to enjoy a new activity and actually make money at it.
 Valuable coins can be kept just like a savings account that earns interest.
-Someday, your child with Asperger’s could pay for part of his college education with his stamp and coin collecting skills!
+Someday, your child with autism could pay for part of his college education with his stamp and coin collecting skills!

 Clifford, Tim.
 2009.
 American Coins and Bills.
 Vero Beach, Florida: Rourke Publishing LLC.
 One of an excellent series of books on the study of money by Tim Clifford.
 Suitable for elementary and middle-school students.
 Look for his other books.